SevenSecrets/CV/README.md

 ## Freddie Smith Hughes

-Recent graduate of an Undergraduate degree in History who is respecialising in Software Development. **Then a sentence about what you've achieved.** I have been dabbling in programming and development since I was a teenager.
+Recent graduate of an Undergraduate degree in History who is respecialising in Software Development.
+I have been dabbling in programming and development since I was a teenager.

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### This Skill
+#### Experienced Researcher

-- Experience
-- Achievements
-- Evidence
+Having studied History at university, I am experienced in research and

 #### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)